vic-322/The-Precision-Prompting-Challenge/README.md

 P: Prompt too vague (“nutrition tips”)

 Redesigned Prompt:
-“Give nutrition advice for a pregnant woman in Kakamega County using only locally available foods such as sukuma wiki, maize flour (ugali), beans, sweet potatoes, groundnuts, and local fruits.
+“Give nutrition advice for a pregnant woman in Kakamega County using only locally available foods such as sukuma wiki, maize flour, ugali, beans, sweet potatoes, groundnuts, and local fruits.
 Ensure affordability and cultural relevance.”

 2. Verifier Pattern for Triage